Recipients of the 2019 Medals and Prizes

 The John Spedan Lewis Medal awarded to an individual who is making a significant and innovative contribution to conservation.

-The Trail-Crisp Award in recognition of an outstanding contribution to biological microscopy that has been published in the UK.
+The Trail-Crisp Award in recognition of an outstanding contribution to microscopy, with preference to early- and mid-career researchers.

-The H H Bloomer Award awarded to an amateur naturalist for an important contribution to biological knowledge.
+The H. H. Bloomer Award awarded to an amateur naturalist for an important contribution to natural history knowledge.

-The Systematics Research Fund supports research in the field of systematics and taxonomy.
+The LinnéSys: Systematics Research Fund supports research in the field of systematics and taxonomy.

 The Appleyard Fund of up to £2,000 supporting research projects in botany or zoology, by Fellows or Associates of the Society.